milescsmith/s2a/README.md

 # s2a

-Functions to add in converting Seurat objects to AnnData objects
+R functions and a helper Python package for converting Seurat (v3) objects into AnnData objects for use in Scanpy.